esphome/esphome-docs/components/sensor/xiaomi_ble.rst

 LYWSDCGQ
 ********

 Hygro thermometer, round body, segment LCD, broadcasts temperature, humidity and battery level.
+This device is also known as MJ_HT_V1.
+In HA's native Xiaomi BLE integration, the device info page shows it as "MJ_HT_V1 (LYWSDCGQ by Xiaomi)".

 .. figure:: images/xiaomi_lywsdcgq.jpg
     :align: center